johannlilly/johannlilly/README.md

 ## 👨‍💻 The latest about me

 - 🔭 I’m learning statistical analysis for data science while brushing up on Python
-- 🌱 I’m learning JavaScript and WebAssembly engines and compilers
-- 🏫 I'm studying Advanced Python for Data Science at Harvard University's Extension School
+- 🏫 I'm studying Python for Data Science at Harvard University's Extension School
-- 👯 I’m looking to collaborate on WebAssembly projects with Rust
+- 👯 I’m looking to collaborate on projects with Rust or Julia
 - 🤔 I’m looking for help with system-level programming for ARMv8 64-bit architecture
 - 💬 Ask me about JavaScript and Python education resources
 - 📫 How to reach me: [my LinkedIn profile](https://linkedin.com/in/johannlilly)